Why use factor analysis?

 Factor analysis is a useful tool for investigating variable relationships for complex concepts such as socioeconomic status, dietary patterns, or psychological scales.

-It allows researchers to investigate concepts that are not easily measured directly by collapsing a large number of variables into a few interpretable underlying factors.
+It allows researchers to investigate concepts they cannot measure directly.
+It does this by using a large number of variables to esimate a few interpretable underlying factors.

 What is a factor?

-The key concept of factor analysis is that multiple observed variables have similar patterns of responses because they are all associated with a latent (i.e. not directly measured) variable.
+The key concept of factor analysis is that multiple observed variables have similar patterns of responses because they are all associated with a latent variable (i.e. not directly measured).

 their association with an underlying latent variable, the factor, which cannot easily be measured.